 Could your name change the way you interact with the world?
 According to one theory, yes.
 Nominative determinism is the idea that your name may steer you toward certain interests or careers.
 According to this theory, you are more likely to choose careers with labels that resemble your own name.
 For example, someone named Helen Painter is more likely to work as a painter, while Jimmy Hogg is probably a pig farmer.

-While it is true that people named Dennis or Denise are overrepresented among dentists.
+It is true that people named Dennis or Denise are overrepresented among dentists, for instance.
 Researchers believe this happens that people prefer things they connect with, like their names.
 Other researchers find the link tenuous at best.